vectara/vectara-docs/www/docs/learn/semantic-search/relevance-tuning-techniques.md

 Sometimes, the best solution to changing relevance is by adjusting the low-level indexing controls. <Config v="names.product"/> supports fine-grained tuning of this in the [low-level](/docs/api-reference/indexing-apis/core_indexing) API.
-There, you can pre-segment your documents into sections, and tell <Config v="names.product"/> what the context is around the documents.
+There, you can pre-segment your documents into parts, and tell <Config v="names.product"/> what the context is around the documents.

 Note that we do consider that anyone that _needs_ to use this API as a bit of a